MIDS-scaling-up/v2/week10/hw/README.md

 ## Provision machines

 Provision three Centos 7 VSes in SoftLayer with 2 CPUs, 4GB RAM and a 100GB local hard drive.
 Name them spark1, spark2, and spark3.
+We recommend that you select VMs without external network interfaces - to be absolutely safe - or if request normal VMs, shut external interfaces down.
+This makes it very simple: when assembling the cluster, please use internal IP addresses.

 ## Configure connectivity between machines